samiaisrar-ai/AI-Content-Portfolio/README.md

 ## 🧠 Tools Used
 - ChatGPT / Claude / Gemini for text generation
-- Leonardo.ai, Midjourney, or SDXL for images
+- Leonardo.ai, Gemini(Nano Banana), Stable Diffusion for images
 - Runway / Pika / Kaiber for video generation
-- n8n + OpenAI API for automation experiments

 ---

 ## 📈 Learning Path
-You can track how I learned prompt improvement, technical phrasing, and model settings in `/notes/learning-path.md`.
+You can track how I learned prompt improvement, technical phrasing, and model settings`.

 ---